thauffe/BDNN/Proboscidea/PyRate_analyses/README.md

 ### Ranking the predictors' importance

 Finally, we rank the importance of the predictors on the inferred speciation and extinction rates.
-This will produce four text files and one PDF with plots in the pyrate_mcmc_logs sub-directory. *proboscideans_2_G_BDS_BDNN_16_8TVcb_ex_predictor_influence.csv* will summarize the results of three artificial explainable intelligence metrics and show their consensus rank. *proboscideans_2_G_BDS_BDNN_16_8TVcb_ex_shap_per_species.csv* shows with Shapley additive value (SHAP) for each species how much their species-time-specific rates deviate from the average acroos all species due to the effect of each predictor.

 ```
 python /Path to PyRate/PyRate.py \